A Threat to Fertility: The Quiet Symptom of Fibroids

-Open fibroid removal procedures can take 6-8 weeks of recovery.
+Open fibroid removal procedures can take six to eight weeks of recovery.
 These procedures require large incisions like a c-section, cutting through skin, fat, muscle and then into the uterus.
 It can be hard to control bleeding during these procedures.
 While fibroid removal can be thorough with an open procedure, patients experience a great deal of pain during the long recovery.
 Robotic or other laparoscopic fibroid removal procedures can take a long time to perform, and they are not able to remove all types of fibroids nor allow the surgeon to feel for additional tumors that may not appear on imaging.
 Both open and robotic myomectomies have a higher incidence of complications and often require additional surgeries to repair delicate structures.

 A Laparoscopic Assisted Abdominal Myomectomy or LAAM procedure developed by the minimally invasive GYN specialists at The Center for Innovative GYN Care takes the best of both open and laparoscopic procedures for a safer, more thorough surgery that has a faster recovery with less pain.
-Using 1 tiny incision for the laparoscope at the belly button, and 1 small cut about 1.5 inches at the bikini line, fibroids are able to be removed thoroughly.
+Using one small incision for the laparoscope at the belly button and one small cut about 1.5 inches at the bikini line, fibroids are able to be thoroughly removed.
 Blood loss is controlled by placing a temporary tourniquet at the top of the uterus.
 This allows the surgeon to work efficiently.
-The uterus is repaired by hand in layers so that as it heals, it is strong enough to carry a baby to term.
+The uterus is repaired by hand in layers so as it heals, it is strong enough to carry a baby to term.